2020 Honda e: range, charging, specs and pictures

 Drivers will be able to choose between 'normal view' and 'wide view' modes, increasing visibility by 10% and 50% respectively compared to normal mirrors, according to Honda.
 The company says it has tested the system extensively to ensure it works in all conditions.
 The shape of the camera unit is designed to stop droplets forming on the lens, with a water-repellent coating helping to prevent a build-up of dirt.

 The brightness of the display adjusts automatically, and in reverse gear, guidelines are overlaid on the screens to help drivers navigate tricky parking manoeuvres.
-Reservations for the Honda e opened in the middle of May, with UK customers providing a deposit of £800, despite the full price of the vehicle remaining under wraps.
-Deliveries of the firm's first electric car will begin early next year.
+Reservations for the Honda e opened in the middle of May 2019, with UK customers providing a deposit of £800, despite the full price of the vehicle remaining under wraps.
+Deliveries of the firm's first electric car will begin in 2020.

 The car will launch with a choice of five colours: Platinum White Metallic, Crystal Black Pearl, Crystal Blue Metallic, Modern Steel Metallic and Charge Yellow (see gallery, above).